 What is Malware?

 Malware is software that is designed with the intent to cause damage to a computer, server, client, or computer network.
-Malware comes in a wide variety, such as; computer viruses, worms, Trojan horses, ransomware, spyware, adware, etc.
+Malware comes in a wide variety, such as computer viruses, worms, Trojan horses, ransomware, spyware, adware, etc.

 Do I have Malware?

 If you're reading this, chances are you're pulling your hair out from frustration.
 So, here's a reminder to take a few deep breaths and know that we are here for you.
-First things first, is it Malware?
-There may be a chance you are a victim of Malware if your site is suffering any of the following symptoms; abnormally slow load times, attempting redirects, notifying antivirus software, showing an icon that is out of place, or if your site is showing general strange behaviors.
+First things first: is it Malware?
+There may be a chance you are a victim of Malware if your site is suffering any of the following symptoms: experiencing abnormally slow load times, attempting redirects, notifying antivirus software, showing an icon that is out of place, or if your site is showing general strange behaviors.

 If you are suspicious of Malware in your Kajabi site: